 If you receive a message appearing to have been sent by Coinbase, and you believe it is suspicious, you can always forward it to [email protected] to verify its authenticity.
 Alternatively, you can review this support article to help you decide whether or not an email is legitimate.

-In your Coinbase account, visit the account activity page where you can view all of your active sessions including authorized mobile applications, web sessions, and confirmed devices.
+In your Coinbase account, visit the Activity page where you can view all of your active sessions including authorized mobile applications, web sessions, and confirmed devices.

 If at any time you notice an unauthorized application, session, or device, you can revoke access by clicking the blue X to the right.
 If you need to revoke an unauthorized login to your account that you don't recognize, you should change your Coinbase and email passwords immediately.
 You can also open a customer support ticket explaining the issue so our security team can review your account and help you secure it.

-Called Allowlisting on Coinbase and Whitelisting on Coinbase Pro, this Address Book feature allows users to add and store any number of crypto addresses, making it easier and safer to send crypto to those crypto addresses you know and trust.
+Allowlisting allows users to add and store any number of crypto addresses, making it easier and safer to send crypto to those crypto addresses you know and trust.
 Users can:

-Add a crypto address for any of the supported cryptocurrencies
+Add a crypto address for any of the cryptocurrencies supported on Coinbase

 Assign a nickname to the address

-Allowlisting/Whitelisting is a security feature in the Address Book that allows crypto withdrawals to only go to addresses (external or Coinbase) already designated in your Address Book.
-Requiring 2-step verification to enable/disable the feature, the feature allows users to more safely withdraw to verified addresses.
-Users can:
+Allowlisting is a security feature that allows crypto sends to only go to addresses (external or Coinbase) already designated in your address book.
+Requiring 2-step verification to turn on/off the feature, allowlisting lets users to safely withdraw to verified addresses.
+You can:

-Withdraw crypto only to addresses saved in the Address Book
+Withdraw crypto only to addresses saved in your address book (with allowlisting enabled)

 Always practice due diligence when installing software or applications on the device that you use to access your Coinbase account.
 Additionally, you should do your research when allowing any third-party applications to access your account.
 Avoid installing software from unknown or otherwise shady sources.
 This includes “free” or cracked versions of commercial software.
 Browser plugins can also be risky to install, make sure you always install browser plugins from the official browser plugin repository for your browser.

-If you allow any third-party applications access to your Coinbase account, you can always manage or revoke its access on your account activity page.
+If you allow any third-party applications access to your Coinbase account, you can always manage or revoke its access on your Activity page.

 On another note, it is common practice for scammers to impersonate Coinbase and Coinbase support on social media.
-Before engaging with anyone claiming to be Coinbase on social media, please check to see if it is one of our official accounts here: Is Coinbase present on social media?.
+Before engaging with anyone claiming to be Coinbase on social media, please check to see if it is one of our official accounts.
 If not, please send the link to the impersonation account to [email protected] immediately.

 Contact Customer Support

-If at any time you have an account security concern or question, please do not hesitate to contact Coinbase support.
-Only contact Coinbase through this portal.
+If at any time you have an account security concern or question, please do not hesitate to contact Coinbase Support.
+Only contact Coinbase using the information listed in this help article.
 Fake customer support numbers and websites are a constant threat—please be very cautious with any information you find via forums, social media, and Google Ads.